Hellebore (magazine): Cultural context

 Hellebore is a print-only magazine.
 Cuervo explained she "wanted to make a beautiful object" at a time when "print feels like a small luxury" due to our heavy consumption of digital information.
 American horror novelist Grady Hendrix said Hellebore had "almost single-handedly" made him "fall in love with magazines again".

 Andy Paciorek notes that Hellebore "blossomed in the revival of attention to occulture and folklore".
 French journalist Laurent Courau suggests Hellebores success is part of an occult revival happening against a backdrop of economic, ecological, and social crisis.

 Dazed includes Hellebore among "a wave of new media" offering a way into a neo-pagan movement that imagines "alternate futures with an eye on the Old Ways".
 For Green Lung's vocalist Tom Templar, Hellebore is part of the new wave of zines that "have reintroduced readers to the weirdness of the British landscape and its history, from folk horror to alternative heritage sites to archaic rural traditions".

 Cuervo explained she wanted Hellebore to be political because folklore is often weaponised by the far right.
 Fiddler’s Green publisher, Clint Marsh, pointed out that Hellebore addresses the “conservative motif” present in many folk horror stories, taking an anti-fascist stance from its first issue.

 Contributors

-Past contributors have included writers John Reppion, Verity Holloway, Roger Clarke, David Southwell, and academics Amara Thornton, Catherine Spooner, Francis Young, and Katy Soar.
+Past contributors have included writers John Reppion, Verity Holloway, Roger Clarke, David Southwell, and academics Amara Thornton, Catherine Spooner, A.D.
+Manns, Francis Young, and Katy Soar.
 It has also featured interviews with Ronald Hutton, Alan Moore, and the work of artists and photographers Ellen Rogers, Nona Limmen, and Isa Bancewicz.